 Benefits: This North Indian dessert is great for new mothers as it provides nourishment and energy.
 It also promotes healing and increases lactation, soothes joint pains and is anti-inflammatory.

-After reading this article, we hope it has given you a clearer insight on why these ingredients are typically used in Indian practices during the confinement period.
+After reading this article, we hope it has given you a clearer insight on why these ingredients are typically used in Indian practices during the confinement period for Indian confinement food.
 Their practices have lasted throughout generations and are proven to have worked.
 We wish you a safe and blessed recovery during your postpartum period!